Skip to main content

 Three add-ons we recommend by default in California

-• Uninsured/Underinsured Motorist (UM/UIM): per Insurance Research Council 2023, 16.6% of California drivers are uninsured, one of the highest rates in the country.
+• Uninsured/Underinsured Motorist (UM/UIM): per the Insurance Research Council 2017-2023 study, roughly one in five California drivers is uninsured - among the highest rates in the country.
 If the at-fault driver carries nothing, UM/UIM is what pays your medical and lost wages.
 We default to limits matching your liability (100/300 if you carry 100/300 liability).

 • Medical Payments (MedPay) or PIP:$5,000 to $10,000 of immediate medical regardless of fault.
 Covers deductibles and gaps before health insurance kicks in.
 California is at-fault so PIP isn't mandatory, but MedPay typically runs $5 to $10 a month and is cheap insurance against ambulance and ER bills.